-Millennium Development Goal 7, Target 7c, calls on countries to: "Halve, by 2015, the proportion of people without sustainable access to safe drinking-water and basic sanitation".
+Millennium Development Goal 7, Target 7c, calls on countries to: "Halve, by 2015, the proportion of (1990) population without sustainable access to safe drinking-water and basic sanitation".

 The JMP is always looking for ways to improve monitoring of access to drinking-water and sanitation.
 In its 2008 report, the JMP developed a new way of presenting the access figures, by disaggregating and refining the data on drinking-water and sanitation and reflecting them in "ladder" format.
 This allows the JMP to report on a more nuanced picture of access that goes beyond the improved/unimproved dichotomy.

 Learn more about the drinking-water and sanitation ladders.
-Below are the ladders from 2014 JMP estimates
+Below are the updated ladders from 2015 update report JMP estimates

 Improved sanitation facilities